Hubear-MUC/NC/readme.txt

+NC 6.0

-This program contains a comment made with slashes telling that it is the 5th program of this project.
+This program contains a comment made with slashes telling that this is the 6th programm of this project.

 The program is not compilable because it does not contain a main()- function.